Stained teeth are a pattern, not a diagnosis.

 Patterns guide urgency.
 The exam confirms the cause.
 Guessing narrows options.

-Dark margins near a filling or crown can be surface stain, but it can also signal leakage or recurrent decay at the edge.
+Stain near an old filling or crown edge can be cosmetic, but it can also be a margin leakage signal.

 What we evaluate (Structure, Force, Time, Stability)

-We do not treat staining well by guessing.
-We identify the pattern and evaluate long term stability before decisions are made.
+We do not treat stain complaints well by guessing.
+We identify the pattern and evaluate long term stability before irreversible decisions are made.

 If you want the deeper decision layer, our Structural Decision Framework explains how we evaluate stability before irreversible treatment.